juanpc2018/My-Way-to-Test-Local-Network-Speed/README.md

 OSX has a free gui software,
 Windows has 4GB Free software from AMD / Dataram Ramdisk / Ramdrive.
-Linux best driver is rapiddisk 8.2.0, but all Linux have free built-in ram drive drivers.
+Linux best driver is rapiddisk 8.2.0, but all Linux have built-in ram drive drivers.

-Transfer a .ISO
+Transfer a 3GB / 4GB .ISO
 a Kubuntu or any other .iso
 Ram to Ram.
 That will avoid variables like SSD/HDD/SATA speed bottlenecks.